 Selah is a 5,500-acre working Hill Country ranch located south of Johnson City, Texas.
 While a working ranch with cattle and scimitar horned oryx (an endangered African antelope), the Preserve is also heavily involved in what they call "People Ranching".
 The Preserve offers a large array of land stewardship education opportunities including tours, field days, and workshops focused on demonstrating sound stewardship principles and practices.
 Selah is one of the largest privately owned long-term habitat restoration projects in the country and the best example of conservation on private land in Texas.

-- assisting with recovery programs for endangered species of plants and animals
+- recovery programs for endangered species of plants and animals

-- assisting with guided tours and food service for a wide age range of visitors
+- guided tours and food service for a wide age range of visitors

 Note: Interns should be comfortable with Microsoft Office, have basic knowledge of good land stewardship principles, be in good health (hiking and some heavy lifting required), and most importantly have a willingness to learn about Mother Nature and how to work with her in order to properly manage the land.